By arrangement.

 During Christmas tours, many travelers ask if the lights in the Bahá'í Gardens are also part of Haifa's Christmas decorations.
 But most people actually know that the Bahá'í Gardens are beautiful all year round.
 They really do look like part of Christmas, but what I really love is walking by them in the evening (in all seasons) and feeling a little more festive in the light of the Bahá'í Gardens.

-The Bahá'í religion began in the 19th century in Persia.
-The founder of the religion, Bahá'u'lláh, was exiled by the Ottoman authorities in Persia to Acre, and it was there, in fact, from the prison in Acre, that he wrote the important religious books of the Bahá'í religion, where he founded the religion.
-Therefore, the most important place for Bahá'í believers is the Bahá'í Gardens in Acre, followed by the Bahá'í Gardens in Haifa.
+The Baha'i Faith began in the 19th century in Persia.
+The founder of the faith, Baha'u'llah, was exiled by the Ottoman rule in Persia to Acre.
+It was from there, specifically from his prison cell in Acre, that he wrote the most important books of the Baha'i Faith.
+He founded the faith there, and therefore, the most important site for Baha'i believers is the Baha'i Gardens in Acre, followed by the Baha'i Gardens in Haifa.

 Have you ever visited Nicolas at his home in Wadi Nisnas in Haifa?